 It is notable that the D7200 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the D7200 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
+Both the D7200 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The D7200 was replaced by the Nikon D7500, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Nikon D7200 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better image quality: Scores substantially higher (13 points) in the DXO overall assessment.